Chronic illness changes your life.

 - I learned to say, “No.” It was scary when people chose to leave.
 I was terrified to be abandoned and wondered who would love me if they didn’t need me or what I had to offer.

 - I took a break from life and set out on a journey for healthier living – from the inside out.
 I deserved to be celebrated.
 I deserved to receive tender loving care.
 I had to learn to do those things for myself.

 When I started my journey as a health coach with the creation of Chronic Wellness Nurse, my goal was to bring to others the wellness tools that worked for me – mindfulness, rest, digestion, detoxification, boundaries, and movement.
 All of these were cultivated over many years on a journey of self-awareness and exploration and one that continues to this day.

-The most powerful process for me started with my heart, mind, and soul and depended on staying connected to my Creator.
+I started with my heart, mind, and soul and stayed connected to my Creator.

 As with any form of personal growth, it’s an ongoing cycle and there are setbacks along the way.
 Each one, however, has opened a door to something far greater than I could have imagined on my own.
 I firmly believe that obstacles exist, not to punish or to be fought by us, but to teach us valuable lessons.

 The most enjoyable privilege that has come from my own story is being able to connect with like-hearted women around the world – women who are also struggling to overcome strongly entrenched patterns so that they can emerge on the other side, ready to say, “Yes,” to the blessings life has to offer.

 In whatever state you find yourself right now, even if it is not optimal physical, mental, or emotional health, you are not alone.
 There is a group of us here ready to support you as you take the next baby step on your own journey.
 There are tools and skills that you can learn that will make the process easier.